mcc-us/bookkeeping/_posts/2024-02-03-closing-journal-entries.md

 ---

+The Closing Process

+The seventh step in the accounting cycle is to journalize and post closing entries.
+Closing entries are journal entries that:

+- transfer the results of operations (net income or net loss) to owner’s equity,

+- reduce revenue, expense, and drawing account balances to zero.

 ## Flowchart:

 Closing accounts & entries transfer temporary account balances, like revenue and expenses, into permanent accounts like retained earnings, resetting temporary accounts to zero and preparing them for the next period.